JaimeChavarriaga/comment-to-bpncc/docs/comment.md

 ## References

-1. A. Abbas, I. F. Siddiqui, S. U. J. Lee, and A. K. Bashir, “Binary pattern fornested cardinality constraints for software product line of iot-based featuremodels,” IEEE Access, vol. 5, pp. 3971–3980, 2017.
+1. A. Abbas, I. F. Siddiqui, S. U. J. Lee, and A. K. Bashir, “Binary pattern for nested cardinality constraints for software product line of IOT-based feature models,” IEEE Access, vol. 5, pp. 3971–3980, 2017.
-2. D.  Benavides,  S.  Segura,  and  A.  Ruiz-Cortés,  “Automated  analysis of feature models 20 years later: A literature review,” Information Systems,vol. 35, no. 6, pp. 615–636, 2010.
+2. D.  Benavides,  S.  Segura,  and  A.  Ruiz-Cortés,  “Automated  analysis of feature models 20 years later: A literature review,” Information Systems, vol. 35, no. 6, pp. 615–636, 2010.
-3. D. Benavides, A. R. Cortés, P. Trinidad, and S. Segura, “A survey on the automated analyses of feature models.” in XV Jornadas de Ingeniería delSoftware y Bases de Datos (JISBD 2006), 2006, pp. 367–376.
+3. D. Benavides, A. R. Cortés, P. Trinidad, and S. Segura, “A survey on the automated analyses of feature models.” in XV Jornadas de Ingeniería del Software y Bases de Datos (JISBD 2006), 2006, pp. 367–376.
 4. R. Heradio, D. Fernandez-Amoros, J. A. Cerrada, and I. Abad, “A literature review on feature diagram product counting and its usage in software product line economic models,” International Journal of Software Engineering and Knowledge Engineering, vol. 23, no. 08, pp. 1177–1204, 2013.
 5. A. Van Deursen and P. Klint, “Domain-specific language design requires feature descriptions,” Journal of Computing and Information Technology, vol. 10, no. 1, pp. 1–17, 2002.
 6. T. von der Maßen and H. Lichter, “Determining the variation degree of feature models,” in 10th International Conference on Software Product Lines (SPLC 2005).
 Springer, 2005, pp. 82–88.</li>